-The softwood plantations are predominantly Pinus radiata with some minor exceptions that may include Douglas Fir, Pseudotsuga menziesii, Redwood, Sequoia sempervirens and various Cypresses including Cupressus macrocarpa.
-The softwood plantations are generally managed for the highest wood-quality outcome.
-This regime may take in excess of 25 years to produce a marketable sawlog.
-The management required to achieve this may vary with site, from knot control, multiple thinning regimes to high pruning and thinning.
+Douglas Fir, Pseudotsuga menziesii, Redwood, Sequoia sempervirens and various Cypresses including Cupressus macrocarpa.
+Softwood plantations are generally managed for the highest wood-quality outcome.
+This regime may take over 25 years to produce a marketable sawlog.
+The management required to achieve this may vary with the site, from knot control, and multiple thinning regimes to high pruning and thinning.
 Softwood plantations grown for pulpwood are predominantly Pinus radiata on poorer sites.